The 10 Best Brain Foods to Eat When Revising

 Another handy snack, nuts and seeds are fantastic to boost energy levels as they release energy slowly and steadily over a period of time.
 Like fish they are also a brilliant source of ‘good fats’ and vitamin E which has been proven to enhance your ability to make decisions.
 There is a huge variety of nuts to choose from, so easy to find some to enjoy.
 Just remember that despite being powerfully good for you, nuts do contain very high levels of fat and calories so remember to eat them in moderation!

-Whole grains are an important source of energy, and keeping energy levels up during revision is imperative.
-They provide a steady source of energy which is released slowly making them very effective.
-You can find them in cereals, brown rice and pasta, and brown granary bread.
+An important source of energy that keep energy levels up during revision.
+Wholegrains provide a steady source of energy which is released slowly making them very effective.
+You can find whole grains in cereals, brown rice and pasta, and brown granary bread.

 Who knew that this little herb could do so much?
 Studies have shown that sage can improve memory so simply sprinkle it on other foods for a quick and easy brain boost!